If you’re a first-time buyer about to apply for a mortgage, you’re probably wondering if your application will be approved.

 They will be particularly wary if you have ever failed to repay a loan in full or have had a loan term adjusted because of difficulty repaying a loan.

-Lenders may check with the two Irish credit reference agencies the ICB (Irish Credit Bureau) and the CCR (Central Credit Register) to get your credit history.
+Lenders may check with the Irish credit reference agency the CCR (Central Credit Register) to get your credit history.

-You can contact these agencies to check that there are no mistakes on your credit history.
+You can contact the agency to check that there are no mistakes on your credit history.

-If you find a mistake, both ICB and CCR have processes you can use to correct them.
+If you find a mistake, the CCR have processes you can use to correct them.

 Will I still qualify if I have outstanding loans?